Mark Cipolletti Knows How to Market His Business

 Although iBuyers struggled in 2022, their business model is still appealing to some homeowners.
 In order to be successful in the real estate industry, you need to be able to sell yourself and stand out from the instant benefits they offer.
 When you partner with us, you have that extra selling point you need to win listings and satisfy sellers.

-Unlike the iBuying model where the company makes the profit, homeowners get an average return on investment of 269% with Curbio.
-With $0 due until closing, sellers also do not have to worry about paying for the home improvement projects upfront.
+Unlike the iBuying model where the company makes the profit, homeowners make the profit.
+With $0 due upfront, sellers also do not have to worry about paying for the home improvement projects upfront.

-Along with putting more money in the seller’s pockets, Curbio projects have a 50% faster project completion time than typical general contractor projects, and our houses also spend 50% fewer days on the market.
+Along with putting more money in the seller’s pockets, Curbio projects tend to have a faster project completion time than typical general contractor projects, and our houses also typically spend fewer days on the market.
 So, if your seller is worried about time and wants to sell quickly, we may still be able to help.

 Finally, home renovation can be stressful, but we make it easier.
 Our turnkey home improvement solution ensures that both you and the homeowner can rest easy.
 We manage the entire project and give you updates every step of the way.
 Don’t lose business to iBuyers.
 Partner with us and see your business soar.